ably77/gehc-gateway-poc-runbook/README.md

 EOF
 ```

-Now when you access your httpbin app through the browser, it will be protected by the OIDC provider login page
+Now when you access your httpbin app through the browser, it will be protected by the OIDC provider login page.
+Login with the credentials provided above
 ```
 echo "${APP_CALLBACK_URL}/get"
 ```

-## Lab 17 - Integrating with OPA <a name="Lab-17"></a>
+## Lab 12 - Integrating with OPA <a name="Lab-12"></a>

 ### OPA inputs
 You can also perform authorization using OPA.
 Gloo Mesh's OPA integration populates an input document to use in your OPA policies which allows you to easily write rego policy